 Drug Manufacturing is the unlawful production of controlled substances, including but not limited to marijuana, cocaine, crack, prescription drugs, medications, heroin, speed, PCP, ecstasy, and others.
-Manufacturing of drugs in Miami was extremely popular in Miami in the 70s and 80s, and while much of the drug trade has been slowed or eliminated, much drug manufacturing remains in South Florida.
+Manufacturing of drugs in South Florida was extremely popular in Miami in the 70s and 80s, and while much of the drug trade has been slowed or eliminated, much drug manufacturing remains in South Florida.
 There are numbers of private residences, warehouses, and Meth labs in South Florida.
 Police continue to catch drug manufacturing through the use of new technology and ways of thinking.
-Miami criminal lawyers represent many defendants faced with drug charges, as Miami has been a historical and notorious zone of drug trafficking and sales.
+Fort Lauderdale criminal lawyers represent many defendants faced with drug charges, as Miami has been a historical and notorious zone of drug trafficking and sales.
 Certain drugs and chemical substances are by law known as “controlled substances.”
 To prove the criminal violation of Drug Manufacturing, the State Attorney must prove beyond a reasonable doubt that the criminal suspect possessed a controlled substance with the intent to grow, harvest, or manufacture it.
 If possession is charged, the criminal suspect must have had knowledge of the presence of the substance.
 “Sell” means to transfer or deliver something to another person in exchange for money or something of value or a promise of money or something of value.
 “Manufacture” means the production, preparation, packaging, labeling or re-labeling, propagation, compounding, cultivating, growing, conversion or processing of a controlled substance, either directly or indirectly.
 Manufacturing can be by extraction from substances of natural origin, or independently by means of chemical synthesis.
 It can also be by a combination of extraction and chemical synthesis.
 “Deliver” or “delivery” means the actual, constructive, or attempted transfer from one person to another of a controlled substance, whether or not there is an agency relationship.
 To “possess” means to have personal charge of or exercise the right of ownership, management, or control over the thing possessed.
 Possession may be actual or constructive.
 Actual possession means the controlled substance is in the hand of or on the person, or the controlled substance is in a container in the hand of or on the person, or the controlled substance is so close as to be within ready reach and is under the control of the person.
 Mere proximity to a controlled substance is not sufficient to establish control over that controlled substance when it is not in a place over which the person has control.
 Constructive possession means the controlled substance is in a place over which the criminal suspect has control, or in which the criminal suspect has concealed it.
 In order to establish constructive possession of a controlled substance if the controlled substance is in a place over which the criminal suspect does not have control, the State Attorney must prove the criminal suspect’s (1) control over the controlled substance and (2) knowledge that the controlled substance was within the criminal suspect’s presence.
 Possession may be joint, that is, two or more persons may jointly possess an article, exercising control over it.
 In that case, each of those persons is considered to be in possession of that article.
 If a person has exclusive possession of a controlled substance, knowledge of its presence may be inferred or assumed.
 If a person does not have exclusive possession of a controlled substance, knowledge of its presence may not be inferred or assumed.
 Knowledge of the illicit nature of the controlled substance is not an element of the criminal offense.
 Lack of knowledge of the illicit nature of a controlled substance is an affirmative defense.
 If the criminal suspect raises this affirmative defense, then the jury is permitted to presume that criminal suspect was aware of the illicit nature of the controlled substance if the jury finds that the criminal suspect was in actual or constructive possession of the controlled substance.
 If from the evidence you are convinced that the criminal suspect knew of the illicit nature of the controlled substance, and all of the elements of the charge have been proved, the jury should find the criminal suspect guilty.
 If the jury has a reasonable doubt on the question of whether the criminal suspect knew of the illicit nature of the controlled substance, the jury should find the criminal suspect not guilty.
 If you were caught by police infrared technology or by police overhead flights and have been charged with Drug Manufacturing in Miami, Fort Lauderdale, Broward County, or Miami Dade County, you should consult an experienced competent criminal defense attorney who can represent you in criminal court.
 Kenneth P. Hassett of Hassett and Associates, P.A. is a criminal defense attorney who represents clients in Miami, Fort Lauderdale, Broward County, Miami Dade County, and the rest of South Florida.
-Having a criminal defense lawyer to represent you in criminal court is advantageous, especially when charged with serious criminal offenses.
+Having a Fort Lauderdale Drug Manufacturing Defense Attorney to represent you in criminal court is advantageous, especially when charged with serious criminal offenses.
 Contact Hassett and Associates, P.A. for an immediate free consultation 24 hours per day seven days per week with a criminal defense attorney if you have been charged with these criminal offenses.

 (1) The Department of Law Enforcement, all state agencies which regulate professions or institutions affected by the provisions of this chapter, and all peace officers of the state shall enforce all provisions of this chapter except those specifically delegated, and shall cooperate with all agencies charged with the enforcement of the laws of the United States, this state, and all other states relating to controlled substances.